karini925/karini925.github.io/Books.md

 8. Franny and Zooey by by J. D. Salinger

-9. Currently reading Cancer Ward by Aleksandr Solzhenitsyn
+9. Cancer Ward by Aleksandr Solzhenitsyn

+10. Dear Life by Alice Munro (short stories)

+11. Currently reading American Pastoral by Philip Roth